Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 **Step 2**.
 Install the [**u8g2**](https://github.com/olikraus/u8g2) library, this is the guide [**how to install the library**](https://wiki.seeedstudio.com/How_to_install_Arduino_Library/).

 **Step 3**.
-Copy the code and stick on the Ardiono IDE then uploard it.
+Copy the code and stick on the Ardiono IDE then upload it.

 **OLED Code**